rombachuk/cloudant-performancecollector/documentation/Installation.md

 * The certificate identifies the CAcert file to be used in TLS verification
 * The access credentials shoud be a base64encoding of the string `user:password`

+You can do generate the `credentials` string from the command prompt eg

+```
+[root@cl11c74lb1 configuration]# echo cloudant:passw0rd | base64
+Y2xvdWRhbnQ6cGFzc3cwcmQK
+```

 ***Elasticsearch target : Configuration data export - step2 (resources/export/elasticsearch/configuration/certificates)***

-Place your certificate at this location.
+Place your CAcert certificate at this location.
 You must match it with the filename identified in step1 above.

-```
-ldap.bkp.ibm.com:postgres
-```
-* The postgres host would be `ldap.bkp.ibm.com`.
-* The postgres database would be `postgres` (postgres is the default).

 ***Postgres target : Configuration data export - step2 (resources/export/postgres/configuration/perfagent\_pg_credentials.info)***